(This post may contain affiliate links. Please read our disclosure policy for more information.)

 When you have just 36 hours in Boulder, you want to do it right.
 We’re sharing our go-to Boulder itinerary for when we have family and friends visiting and we want to make sure they experience the very best of what our city has to offer.

-This itinerary is built with local in mind.
+This itinerary is built with all the things the locals love about Boulder, including many of the unique Colorado experiences and sights.
 We focus on things that you can only experience in Boulder.
 Follow the suggestions exactly or use them to guide your own perfect Boulder itinerary,

 About Your Weekend in Boulder